Snöfrid

 Snöfrid, Op.
 29, is a melodrama or "improvisation for narrator, mixed choir and orchestra" by Jean Sibelius.
 He completed it in 1900 on a text by Viktor Rydberg.
-It was first performed in Helsinki on 20 October 1900, with the Orchestra of the Helsinki Philharmonic Society, conducted by Robert Kajanus.
+It was first performed in Helsinki on 20 October 1900, with the Orchestra of the Helsinki Philharmonic Society, conducted by the composer.

+Instrumentation

+Snöfrid is scored for the following instruments and voices, organized by family (vocalists, woodwinds, brass, percussion, and strings):